Paper and Presentation FAQ

 Q13.
 What should NOT be in the abstract?

 Formulae, TOC, Author information, addresses, list of keywords, detail as opposed to summary results.

 Q14.
 What is the process for paper review and acceptance?

 All papers are peer-reviewed.
 After the paper review process, authors are notified of their paper's acceptance or rejection.

 Q15.
 How can I present through the Electronic Presentation Hall (EPH)?

 - Prepare and submit your paper in the normal way.

 - In your My Submissions Page, click "Presentation Details" and select EPH.

 - THEN you can register for the conference (Click on Saturday, even though you won't be there in person) and pay the EPH fee.

 - EPH presentations will use zoom.
 Instructions available.
-Contact Debbie Minnichelli, the EPH Chair, for questions.
+Contact Debbie Minnichelli or Mona Witkowski, the EPH Chairs, for questions.